 Oklahoma mileage reimbursement rates & calculator

-Did you know?
-Under Oklahoma's State Travel Reimbursement Act (74 O.S. § 500.4), mileage for state employees is reimbursed at rates aligned with IRS standards, and yes, it's mandatory.
+Under Oklahoma's State Travel Reimbursement Act (74 O.S. § 500.4), state employees must be reimbursed for mileage at rates aligned with IRS standards.

 Oklahoma business mileage reimbursement rates